Dual role of core electrons in electronic friction: Abstract

 \section{Abstract}

 Non-equilibrium energy dissipation in multi-shell swift-ion/matter systems remains a fundamental yet incompletely understood problem, with electronic stopping power \(\mathcal{S}_\text{e}\) as a relevant observable for electronic friction.
 Using real-time time-dependent density functional theory, we perform first-principles calculations of \(\mathcal{S}_\text{e}\) for beryllium self-irradiation with explicit treatment of all electrons.
-Our results reveal a Bragg peak exhibiting a distinct structure which lies beyond the reach of standard semi-empirical models.
-We attribute its appearance to a dual effect of the presence of core electrons, by which their excitation provides an additional dissipation channel while simultaneously suppressing valence electron excitations.
-An electron capture process by the projectile's core from the host cores is behind such suppression, rather than Pauli blocking.
-This dual mechanism contrasts with the shake-up effect reported for water, whereby the inclusion of core electrons enhances valence excitation.
-Our work provides a new perspective on the effect and importance of core electrons in projectile energy dissipation in matter.
+Our results reveal a Bragg peak exhibiting a distinct structure which lies beyond the reach of standard models.
+We attribute its appearance to a dual effect of the presence of core electrons, by which their excitation provides an additional dissipation channel while simultaneously suppressing valence electron excitations, contrary to earlier proposals.
+Electron capture by the projectile's core from the host cores is behind such suppression rather than Pauli blocking.